Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 She just announced her resignation.
 Yeah, yeah, yeah.

+Honestly, can't beef with the big guy.
 But see, that's again talking about like how the entire party is kind of tangled up in Trump, you know?
-Yeah.

-That, to me, is such a huge handicap for the Conservative Party.
+That to me is such a huge handicap for the Conservative Party.
 I mean, I think it goes both ways.

+I feel like Democrats fight too much.
 There's way too much infighting in terms of like progressive versus liberal.

-Like we're all one party.
-We all carry very similar ideals and values and I do think that we should try and find more unity in that.
+And I do think that we should try and find more unity in that.

-And it's become a very singular party that just stands to defend anything that Trump does, which is a handicap of yourself because then again, if Trump fucks up, now you all have to spend so much time defending this one person.
+And it's become a very singular party that just stands to defend anything that Trump does, which is a handicap of yourself, because then again, if Trump fucks up, now you all have to spend so much time defending this one person.

-to do.
 It's getting harder to defend him, though.
 It's getting a lot harder to defend him.

 And, you know, are more conservatives going to start disagreeing with Trump?

-I mean, I think it's time.
+You're starting to see it, I think.

 I think it's about time.

 Even Alex Jones is like, what the hell?
 It's too much.
 It's too much.